 In November 2014, the Government announced the first devolution deal with Greater Manchester, followed by a deal with Cornwall in July 2015.
 At this point, the Government also invited proposals from local areas as part of the 2015 Spending Review.
 It asked them to submit their proposals by early September 2015.
 The Government received 34 bids from local areas.

-Of these, 12 were brought forward initially for negotiation and 11 areas have confirmed devolution deals signed off by both local and national leaders.
+Of these, 12 were brought forward initially for negotiation and 11 areas signed devolution deals.
 At the time, many of the unsuccessful areas felt they lacked a clear response from Government as to why their proposals were not taken forward.
-There was also concern that the criteria for success was not transparent enough or focused too heavily on the need for a directly elected Mayor.
+There was also concern that the criteria for success was not transparent enough or focused too heavily on the need for a directly elected mayor.

 The agreed deals had a common focus on driving local economic growth, providing for the decentralisation of powers over skills and transport policy, the creation of a ‘single pot’ to support local investment and the ability to raise additional revenue through financial instruments such as a Mayoral precept.

 More recently, mayoral combined authorities have also led on the development of Local Industrial Strategies, (whereas in areas without directly elected mayors these have been led by Local Enterprise Partnerships.

 You can find out more about the powers and funding that have been devolved to individual areas through our Devolution Register.
 The LGA has also published research assessing how freely combined authorities are able to raise and spend funding.
 This report found that many combined authority financial freedoms are working well, but that further progress towards greater local financial freedom remains limited, and in a few respects has arguably regressed.
 This lack of progress is the result of a variety of factors – sometimes local, sometimes national.

 - What will the future of devolution look like?